yashkothari42/yashkothari42.github.io/_pages/about.md

     <p>123 your address street</p>
     <p>Your City, State 12345</p>

-news: true  # includes a list of news items
+news: false  # includes a list of news items
-latest_posts: true  # includes a list of the newest posts
+latest_posts: false  # includes a list of the newest posts
-selected_papers: true # includes a list of papers marked as "selected={true}"
+selected_papers: false # includes a list of papers marked as "selected={true}"
-social: true  # includes social icons at the bottom of the page
+social: false  # includes social icons at the bottom of the page
 ---

-Write your biography here.
-Tell the world about yourself.
-Link to your favorite [subreddit](http://reddit.com).
-You can put a picture in, too.
-The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.
+ I am a Master's student at <a href="https://www.cmu.edu">Carnegie Mellon University</a>, specializing in Computer Systems and Machine Learning.
+I graduated with a B.Tech. in Mathematics and Computing from the <a href="">Indian Institute of Technology, Guwahati</a> in 2020.
+My undergraduate research focused on making neural networks more interpretable with <a href="https://www.iitg.ac.in/shbora/">Prof. Shreemayee Bora</a>.

-Put your address / P.O. box / other info right below your picture.
-You can also disable any of these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
-Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.
+Previously, I worked at Quadeye, a high-frequency trading firm, as a systems engineer building low-latency systems for quant strategies.
+I have also interned at Samsung Research, Bangalore, working on their neural accelerator platform for mobile devices.

-Link to your social media connections, too.
-This theme is set up to use [Font Awesome icons](http://fortawesome.github.io/Font-Awesome/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
-Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them.
+Apart from my academic and professional pursuits, I have a keen interest in movies, board gaming, and technology.
+I am also a rookie trekker, looking forward to more adventures in the future.